 It will be implemented over a 5-year period compatible with its objectives notably in terms of prevention.
 A striking aspect is its commitment to working in harmony with other governmental plans (health, prevention, road safety, child poverty, students, housing, doping, overseas).
 This plan is accompanied by indicators summarising the main challenges in terms of the envisaged results, and defining the targets to be reached.
 These targets have variable timelines based on the actual availability of data.

 The directions of public policy in the field of drugs and addictions are defined by the "Interministerial Committee for Combatting Drugs and Addictive Behaviours", on the authority of the Prime Minister.
 This committee is made up of ministers and secretaries of State.
 Prior to this stage, MILDECA is responsible for drafting the decisions of the interministerial committee, then coordinating French government policy for combatting drugs and preventing addictive behaviours, and for ensuring that the decisions of the interministerial committee are implemented.
 On the authority of the Prime Minister, its scope of action includes prevention, treatment, harm reduction measures, integration, trafficking, law enforcement and research, monitoring and training of staff involved in activities to reduce supply and demand.
-A network of approximately one hundred territorial representatives (project managers) on a national scale guarantees the consistency of supply and demand reduction actions.
+A network of approximately one hundred territorial representatives (generally the senior local government officers’ general administrators of the “département”) on a national scale guarantees the consistency of the implemented actions.
 Eleven of these are responsible for regional coordination.

 The social cost of drugs in France was estimated at three points, in 1996, 2003 and 2010.
 The most recent estimate of the social cost of drugs was published by the OFDT in September 2015: hence, for 2010, this cost amounted to 8.7 billion euros for illegal drugs, far behind the amount estimated for alcohol (118 billion euros) and tobacco (122 billion euros).